The Complete Guide to eCommerce Business Funding

 Merchant Cash Advances (MCAs)

-This isn’t technically a loan.
-With an MCA, a provider gives you a lump sum of cash in exchange for a percentage of your future credit/debit card sales.
-You repay automatically as sales come in – usually a fixed percentage is taken daily or weekly.
+This isn’t technically an ecommerce loan; it’s an ecommerce merchant cash advance where a provider gives you cash in exchange for a percentage of your future sales.

-- Good for: Businesses that need cash very quickly and might not qualify for traditional loans (e.g., lower credit score, newer business).
-Especially common for businesses with high volumes of card transactions.
+- Good for: Businesses that need cash very quickly and might not qualify for other loans for ecommerce business.

-- Think: Fast cash, but often comes at a premium price.
-Compare carefully with options like Eboost Partners which offer clear terms and repayment schedules.
+- Think: Fast cash, but often at a premium price.

 Equipment Financing